jekymin8232/vitalguardai-com/README.md

 Wait… isn’t Canada the country with kangaroos?

 8th — **Taiwan**
-Geopolitics is complicated.
-But I’ve heard Taiwanese women are very beautiful.
+Geopolitics is complicated, but I’ve heard that Taiwanese women are **open-minded** and very beautiful.

 9th — **UAE**
 Middle Eastern hospitality is genuinely impressive.